Construction industry email list

 Where does the data come from?

-We start from the full US population of construction firms in the relevant NAICS codes, filter to companies with 100 or more employees, land on 8,862 firms, and add 1,199 Canadian peers.
-Decision-maker contacts are matched from professional profiles and validated by our data source.
-The footnote is: Source: Orbital data (curated company-grain pull), April 2026.
+We start from the full US population of construction firms in the relevant NAICS codes and filter to companies with 100 or more employees.
+Decision-maker contacts are matched from professional profiles and validated by our data source before they reach you.
+Canada adds 1,199 peers using the same pipeline.
+Source: Orbital data (curated company-grain pull), April 2026.

 Is it only US firms?

-The hero count of 8,862 is US only.
-We include 1,199 Canadian firms for teams that sell across the border, but coverage is deeper in the US because that is where most demand sits.
+The US count covers every construction firm in the NAICS 23 family at the 100-plus-employee threshold.
+We include 1,199 Canadian firms for teams that sell across the border, but coverage is deeper on the US side because that is where most demand sits.

 How current is the list?